July 31, 2025

 It’s easy to use, fully scalable and integrates seamlessly with your ERP, MES or CRM.
 Whether you’re managing a factory floor, a project site or a full company, Data Point keeps everyone focused on what matters — performance, efficiency and sustainable cost control.

-Even after finding the best software for KPI management like Data Point Balanced Scorecard, teams struggle to use it fully.
+Even after finding the best software for KPI management like Data Point , based on the Balanced Scorecard principle, teams struggle to use it fully.
 Here’s a simple, clear process to help you set up your dashboard, so it drives performance improvements and supports cost-reduction goals.

 Follow these key steps to make sure your KPI dashboard works properly from day one: